CRT-Dev21/ecommerce-backend-microservices/README.md

 # 🛒 Scalable E-Commerce Backend – Microservices Architecture

-Personal proof-of-concept to demonstrate experience with backend architecture, microservices, authentication, resilience, event-driven communication, and performance under load.
+Personal proof-of-concept to demonstrate my experience in the backend layer, microservices, authentication, resilience, event-driven communication, and performance under load.

 ---

 ## 📌 Description

-This system simulates a real-world e-commerce platform using microservices and event-driven architecture.
+This application simulates a real-world e-commerce platform using microservices and an event-driven architecture, in which there can be sellers, who publish products for sale, and also buyers, who can view the products that are for sale, place orders, see the status of their orders, and if they are confirmed, receive a notification to their email (you need to be logged in to place orders and have a seller account to publish products).

 ### 🧾 Key Features

 - **Product publishing by sellers (Seller dashboard)**

   ![Product creation example](docs/product-creation-example.png)

 - **Paginated product listing**